-Enjoy some fresh air with our ultimate guide to outdoor dining in Singapore, featuring all our favorite alfresco restaurants both for kids and date night!
+Enjoy some fresh air with our ultimate guide to outdoor dining in Singapore, featuring all our favourite alfresco restaurants both for kids and date night!

-Check out our fave alfresco restaurants in the list below — we listed by area at the bottom, or you can just scroll to read the full listings.
-Just about all the restos below are particularly kid-friendly, but we’ve noted those that might be better for a quiet date night.
+Check out our fave alfresco restaurants in the list below listed alphabetically (we have also listed them by area at the bottom).
+Just about all the outdoor restaurants below are kid-friendly, but we’ve noted those that might be better for a quiet date night plus those that offer fun perks like kids-eat-free deals!

 Scroll on to see our ultimate guide to outdoor dining in Singapore!